lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 >    console.log(User.toString()) // -> class User { ... }
 >    ```
 >
 > 2. Class methods are non-enumerable by default.
-A class definition sets enumerable flag to `false` for all methods in
+A class definition sets
->    the `prototype` property.
+>    enumerable flag to `false` for all methods in the `prototype` property.
 > 3. Classes always use strict mode.
-All code inside the class is automatically in strict mode.
-(Yeah, we said this
+All code inside the class is in strict
->    before 👍)
+>    mode.
+(Yeah, we said this before 👍)

-### Class expression
+### Class Expression

 Just like functions, classes can be defined inside another expression, passed around, returned, assigned, etc.

 ```js
 const User = class {